airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 [19] The names of these symbols can be anything you want them to be, as long as they only contain letters and the underscore character(`_`).
-The only one that is forced is `_start_start`, and possibly others that you declare with `.globl.globl`.
+The only one that is forced is `_start`, and possibly others that you declare with `.globl`.
 However, if it is a symbol you define and only you use, feel free to call it anything you want that is adequately descriptive (remember that others will have to modify your code later, and will have to figure out what your symbols mean).